midomsft/DatabricksHOL/README.md

 The notebooks completed during the HOL can be found [here](https://github.com/midomsft/DatabricksHOL/tree/master/Solution%20Notebooks).
 When completed the Databrick steps in the HOL, you can either follow the step by step guide in the docs under Labs, or simply run through the notebooks directly to avoid switching between screens.

+Within Databricks you can go to Workspace -> (Drop Down) -> Import -> Import Solution Notebooks (dbc files) into your own workspace.

 ## Data

 This folder contains the small_radio_json.json file used in the ETL Lab.